thenativeweb/flaschenpost/README.md

 When you are running an application using a TTY, the log messages will be written in a human-readable format.
 As soon as you redirect the output to a file or over the network, log messages are automatically written as JSON objects that can easily be processed by other tools.

+If you want to enforce a specific output formatter, set the environment variable `FLASCHENPOST_FORMATTER` to `human` or to `json`.

 #### Setting a custom host

 By default, flaschenpost uses the current host's host name in log messages.
 If you want to change the host name being used, call the `use` function.